Plrrb/pynet/README.md

 The chat_server.py and chat_client.py is a simple terminal chat program.

-Start the chat server like this put a port number where is says [port]:
+Start the chat server like this put a port number where it says [port]:

 ```bash
 python3 chat_server.py [port]